Five Ways To Find The Fastest Route Around Multiple Stops

 We added our stops in a fairly random order, and ended up with something like this:

 As you can see, that’s a messy route!
 But you can tidy it up by dragging and dropping your stops into an order that makes sense.
-I played about for a couple of minutes and ended up with this:
+I played around for a couple of minutes and ended up with this:

-That’s a very inefficient 115km and 3 hours of driving, transformed into 40km and 1.5 hours of driving.
-Not bad for a few minute’s work.
+I started with a very inefficient 115km and 3 hours of driving, and ended up with 40km and 1.5 hours of driving.
+Not bad for a few minute’s work!

 But what if you have more than 10 stops to visit?
 Google Maps can’t help you.

 That’s when you need a specialist multi-stop route planner app.
-In the next few sections, we’ll look at free tools like Mapquest and SpeedyRoute — and, of course, Routific.
+In the next few sections, we’ll look at free tools like MapQuest and SpeedyRoute — and, of course, Routific.
 But first, let’s take a look at the Apple Maps app.

 2. Apple Maps